Our adult social care services are working in partnership with care providers across the borough and providing them with information and advice.

 If they do go out more frequently, they should be careful to maintain distance from others.
 They and everyone should continue to comply with any general social distancing restrictions.

 We know that those aged 70 and over can be absolutely fit and healthy and it’s not the case that everybody over 70 has a chronic health condition or an underlying disease.

 But unfortunately, we also know that as you get older, there is a higher risk of coronavirus having a more serious impact with infection.
 Complications and deaths are more common in the elderly, even those without pre-existing conditions.

 Advice for vulnerable groups shielding

-Please also see the gov.uk latest guidance to shielded people where the government set out a series of steps for further relaxing shielding guidance which will come into effect on 6 July and 1 August.
+Please see the gov.uk latest guidance to shielded people where the government set out what this means for those that were shielding.

 I'm worried about someone